 3. Sharing Communities: applications, or web sites, that allow users to share a specific type of content.
 For example, YouTube allows users to register and create profiles in order to share videos and comments on these shared videos.

-4. Forums: web sites that are dedicated for the discussion of a specialised subject.
+4. Forums: web sites that are dedicated to the discussion of a specialised subject.
 You can find an online forum for every special interest group nowadays, where members exchange and share their ideas with each other.

 5. Content Aggregators: web sites they allow users to control the look and the content for each one by personalising their portal.
-This has been made possible through RSS technology, which stands for Real Simple Syndication or sometimes called Rich Sites Summery.
+This has been made possible through RSS technology, which stands for Really Simple Syndication or sometimes called Rich Sites Summery.

 Web 2.0 technology for customer service, marketing, sales

 One of the most important factors affecting the spread of Web 2.0 technologies is the easiness in their applications development and maintainability.
-Thanks to advancements in development tools, users with little or non- application development background can now participate in Web 2.0 service development.
+Thanks to advancements in development tools, users with little or no- application development background can now participate in Web 2.0 service development.
 This has been made possible by the development of tools that are intuitive and easy to use.

 Implement Marketing 2.0 Model: Application Selection

-Having a wide range of alternatives confuses decision makers when they are selecting a Web 2.0 application to invest in.
+Having a wide range of alternatives confuses decision-makers when they are selecting a Web 2.0 application to invest in.
 It is very critical to select the technology that maximises the business value the most.
-The chosen application should be able to close gaps in the customer experience and facilitate sophisticated customer segmentation based on click stream transparency and rich web analytics.
+The chosen application should be able to close gaps in the customer experience and facilitate sophisticated customer segmentation based on clickstream transparency and rich web analytics.
 This could be achieved by selecting the most valuable application for the customers that represent the market the company is targeting.

 Marketing 2.0 Data Management: The Challenge

 The amount of data a business expects to receive in case it chooses to facilitate Web 2.0 as channels to communicate with customers is overwhelming.
 Each day, we create as much as 2.5 Quintillion bytes of data.
 This is translated as 1 followed by 18 zeros.
 Of course, not all of them are related to Web 2.0, but it still a lot.
-For example, there are 12 terabyte of new tweets daily according to IBM.
+For example, there is 12 terabytes of new tweets daily according to IBM.
 In addition to that, the retrieved information is not in a structured at all.
-It comes in different format and it’s the business responsibility to make sense out of it.
+It comes in a different format and it’s the business responsibility to make sense out of it.